-Fair value is estimated by discounting the future cash flows using the market rates at which similar notes would be made to borrowers with similar credit ratings and for the same remaining maturities.
-The market rates used are based on current rates the Company would impose for similar loans and reflect a market participant assumption about risks associated with nonperformance, illiquidity, and the structure and term of the loans along with local economic and market conditions.
+The estimated fair value of loans as of December 31, 2019 follows the guidance in ASU 2016-01, which prescribes an "exit price" approach in estimating and disclosing fair value of financial instruments.
+The fair value calculation at that date discounted estimated future cash flows using rates that incorporated discounts for credit, liquidity and marketability factors.
+The fair value estimate shown as of December 31, 2018 used an "entry price" approach.
+The fair value calculation for that date discounted estimated future cash flows using the market rates at which similar notes would be made to borrowers with similar credit ratings and for the same remaining maturities.
+The market rates used are based on current rates the Bank would impose for similar loans and reflect a market participant assumption about risks associated with nonperformance, illiquidity, and the structure and term of the loans along with local economic and market conditions.
+Consequently, the fair value disclosures for December 31, 2019 and December 31, 2018 are not directly comparable.